How to Use a Concrete Moisture Meter for Residential Projects

 In terms of speed, a concrete moisture meter can quickly compare relative moisture levels at different locations in a concrete slab.

-A concrete moisture meter, like the C555 from Wagner Meters, can also cover a lot of area while evaluating the moisture condition of the slab.
+A concrete moisture meter, like our C555, can also cover a lot of area while evaluating the moisture condition of the slab.

 This breadth means that users can identify the wettest spots in the slab and make a game plan for further investigation.
 No need to unnecessarily drill all over the slab.
 Rather, only do further moisture testing, like placing an in situ RH sensor, in the places that need it most.